ghmwesigwa/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-# Pointers, arrays and strings
+# Pointers, Arrays, and Strings Part 1 of 3
 ### Concepts:

     * pointers